 Whether you’re interested in cosmetic or reconstructive plastic surgery, pursuing a fellowship allows you to gain a deeper understanding of one of these areas.

-While these numbers represent the general average, many factors influence how much you make as a plastic surgeon, such as geographic region of practice, specialty, board certification, experience, and, unfortunately, gender wage gaps.
+While these numbers represent the general highest average, many factors influence how much you make as a plastic surgeon, such as geographic region of practice, specialty, board certification, experience, and, unfortunately, gender wage gaps.

 While it can be extremely challenging, it’s attainable with the right drive and preparation.
 Ensure you follow the right steps to set you up for success on your path to becoming a licensed plastic surgeon.